ssfsx17/sky-islands/readable.md

     at a different target, or the same target, or any mixture.
 If lasers are combined to aim at one target, then they become a single laser with more Magical Power.
+  - Berserk Lasers - 60 energy - Magical technique that targets all
+    enemies in the current battle.
+This includes large-scale battles with thousands of combatants on each side.
+Uses magical stats and is opposed by magical stats.

+### Bear

+Species of bears who were, for whatever reason, not granted the ability to speak by your Island.

+  - Animal
+  - Maximum Health = 30 + (Power Level \* 4)
+  - Maximum Energy = 10 + Power Level
+  - Physical Accuracy = 20 + (Power Level \* 2)
+      - Barehanded = 20 + (Power Level \* 3)
+  - Physical Evasion = 10 + Power Level
+      - Unarmored = 10 + (Power Level \* 2)
+  - Physical Power = 20 + (Power Level \* 2)
+      - Barehanded = 20 + (Power Level \* 3.5)
+  - Physical Armor = 20 + (Power Level \* 2)
+  - Magical Accuracy = 10 + Power Level
+  - Magical Evasion = 10 + Power Level
+  - Magical Power = 10 + Power Level
+  - Magical Armor = 20 + (Power Level \* 2)
+  - Gear:
+      - Barehanded
+      - Unarmored
+  - Iron Fist IV
+  - Swimming I
+  - Bear Maul - 10 energy - Grapple action that is immediately followed
+    up by a barehanded attack.

 ### Birdhorse

-Strong emu-shaped birds who are large enough to be ridden.
+Birdhorses are emu-shaped birds who are large and strong enough to be ridden while still being able to run and fly.
 Their legs and necks are considerably thicker than most other emu-shaped birds.
 They like running and flying freely across open areas, and dislike cramped spaces.
+They are colored according to their elemental specializations, which are fully random and seem to have no influence from their parents.

   - Animal
   - Maximum Health = 30 + (Power Level \* 4)